ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 Context is a set of actions done for the same purpose, for example, it could group the actions of a CRON that fetches third party data and updates Content items.
 The built-in contexts include:

-- `web` - groups actions made in the Back Office, like the update and the publishing of a new Content item's version
+- `web` - groups actions made in the Back Office, like the update and the publishing of a new content item's version
 - `migration` - groups every action from a migration file execution

 A context group counts as one item in regard to `activity_logs_limit` configuration and `ActivityLogService::findGroups`'s `$limit` argument.